nish7898/DiskAnalyzer/README.md

 3.Run the command : npm install
 4.Now, run the command : node diskanalyzer.js
-5.Open a web browser and enter the URL : localhost:3000/ 6.The data of that directory, if you want to go to parent directory, click "Travel to Parent Directory".
+5.Open a web browser and enter the URL : localhost:3000/ 6.The data of that directory is displayed, if you want to go to parent directory, click "Travel to Parent Directory".
 If you want to go to a certain folder it that directory, then enter the name of folder, and click "Enter Directory"

 Thankyou!